 This course is being offered by a 3rd party vendor and will not be accessible on your My CPE page.
-Webinar access information will be emailed directly to you by Surgent McCoy.
+Webinar access information will be emailed directly to you by Surgent.